 Now in its third edition, Cold War provides an accessible and comprehensive account of the decades-long conflict between two nuclear-armed Superpowers during the twentieth century.

-- Ten new maps that illustrate the global reach of the long conflict
+- Eleven new or revised maps that illustrate the global reach of the long conflict

-- An extended chronology to show recent related events
+- An extended chronology that includes recent international events

-Cold War is the consummate book on this complex global rivalry and will be of interest to students of contemporary US and international history and history enthusiasts alike.
+Cold War is the consummate book on this complex twentieth-century rivalry and will be of interest to students of contemporary US and international history and history enthusiasts alike.

 Table of Contents

 0. Introduction 1.
 Soviet Russia and the West, 1917-1941 2.
 The Grand Alliance, 1941-1945 3.
 Cold War, 1945-1952 4.
 The Widening Conflict, 1953-1963 5.
 The Sixties 6.
 Détente, 1969-1975 7.
 Detente Collapses, 1975-1980 8.
 The Second Cold War, 1981-1985 9.
 The End of the Cold War, 1985-1991 10.
 Aftermath: A New World Disorder 11.
 Conclusion

 Carole K. Fink is Humanities Distinguished Professor of History Emerita at The Ohio State University, USA.
 She is an award-winning author, editor, and translator of 15 books, including West Germany and Israel: Foreign Relations, Domestic Politics, and the Cold War, 1965-1974 (2019) and Defending the Rights of Others: The Great Powers, the Jews, and International Minority Protection, 1878-1938 (2006).